alinegorischf/Shipment-Price-Prediction/README.md

 The focus of this project is to develop a Business Problem using the knowledge of EDA and Data Processing, presented in the course.

 #### Steps of the project:

 1. Identify the DATASET

-3. Identify the BUSINESS PROBLEM
+2. Identify the BUSINESS PROBLEM:

    * Look and understand the DATASET
    * Understand the VARIABLES

-5. Identify at least 10 BUSINESS QUESTIONS
+3. Identify at least 10 BUSINESS QUESTIONS:

    The questions should be visualizations.
 (Make sure that the questions answer the business problem)

-7. Analysis & Recommendations
+4. Analysis & Recommendations:

    We can make the presentation on PPT, Tableau, and so on.....
 Focus on STORYTELLING Fast presentation, It's only 5 min for each group to present.

 #### Criteria of Evaluation:

 * Notebook 60%
 * Presentation 30%
 * Storytelling 10%

 #### Deadline:

 * Notebook - 21/09
 * Presentation - 27/09